All Products

 image

-• The NLB instance and backend servers of the CLB instance must be in the same virtual private cloud (VPC).
-The NLB instance and CLB instance must use the same backend servers.
+• Network: The NLB instance must be in the same virtual private cloud (VPC) as the CLB backend servers.
+Both instances must share the same backend servers.

-• IPv4 CLB instances can be migrated to IPv4 or dual-stack NLB instances.
-IPv6 CLB instances can be migrated only to dual-stack NLB instances.
+• IP version: IPv4 CLB instances can migrate to IPv4 or dual-stack NLB instances.
+IPv6 CLB instances can only migrate to dual-stack NLB instances.

 Prerequisites

-• Two Elastic Compute Service (ECS) instances ECS01 and ECS02 are created as backend servers.
-Applications are deployed on ECS01 and ECS02.
-For more information about how to create ECS instances, see Create an instance on the Custom Launch tab.
+• Two Elastic Compute Service (ECS) instances (ECS01 and ECS02) with applications deployed.
+For details on creating ECS instances, see Create an instance on the Custom Launch tab.

 Commands for deploying an application on ECS01